 RGCI---Compensation-Planning-and-Analysis-Especially-Important-to-Government-Contractors

-In this uber competitive labor market, it is more crucial than ever to be creative with compensation and benefits.
-Compensation programs and retention strategies have expanded beyond base compensation and bonus to include all methods in which employees are rewarded and incentivized.
-As a Federal Government Contractor, it is especially important to understand the FAR requirements which may impact compensation decisions and to document all processes and procedures related to your compensation program.
+In this competitive labor market, it is more crucial than ever to be creative with compensation and benefits.
+Compensation programs and retention strategies have expanded beyond base compensation and bonuses to include all methods in which employees are rewarded and incentivized.
+As a Federal Government Contractor, it is especially important to understand the FAR requirements, which may impact compensation decisions and to document all processes and procedures related to your compensation program.

 FAR 31.205-6 Compensation for Personal Services